-By 2007, Paul had successfully pivoted Playtech to become a multichannel company with a heavy emphasis on custom PC builds, an experiential boutique store, and a robust eCommerce channel that could handle the bulk of their transactions.
+By 2007, Paul had successfully pivoted Playtech to become a multichannel company with a heavy emphasis on custom PC builds, an experiential boutique store, and a robust ecommerce channel that could handle the bulk of their transactions.

-The transition from pure wholesale wasn’t overnight.
+The transition from pure wholesale didn’t happen overnight.

 “We wanted our business to run as much online as we could make it,” Paul says.
 “We also wanted our store to be a boutique, where walk-ins and loyal customers could both come and have a great customer experience.”